Hull House: Mission

-Jane didn't intend to become a sociologist.
+Addams didn't intend to become a sociologist.
 In the preface of Hull-House Maps and Papers, she mentioned that the residents of the settlement house typically didn't engage in sociological inquiries, which she distinguished from investigations into labor abuses or factory conditions.
 She expressed her opposition to viewing the neighborhood as a laboratory, emphasizing that Hull-House aimed to assist the neighbors rather than study them.
 However, she ended up becoming a sociologist.
-Faderman describes Jane as "probably the first to take the work of female social scientists seriously."
+Faderman describes Addams as "probably the first to take the work of female social scientists seriously."
 She was one of the founding members of the American Sociological Association, established in 1905.
 Additionally, she lectured on sociology at both the University of Chicago Extension and the Chicago School of Civics and Philanthropy.

-Jane's perspective aside, Hull-House represented a form of experimentation.
+Addams' perspective aside, Hull-House represented a form of experimentation.
 Fortunately, it was replicable.
 By 1900, nearly 100 settlement houses akin to Hull-House had emerged across the United States.
-Moreover, Jane spurred a shift in the objectives of existing groups.
+Moreover, Addams spurred a shift in the objectives of existing groups.
 Women's clubs, initially established by affluent women for cultural enrichment, joined forces to establish the Federation of Women's Clubs, directing their efforts towards civic endeavors such as eradicating child labor, establishing public libraries, and reforming tenements.

 During that era, a familiar dichotomy emerged, resonating with contemporary readers.
 Male members of the University of Chicago Sociology Department tended to maintain a distance from their subjects.
 They operated from their offices within the university, using coordination for their studies.
 Women sociologists were often viewed by their male counterparts as mere data collectors.
 Conversely, women sociologists perceived sociology as a tool.
 While men regarded the data they gathered and the insights they derived as the ultimate goal, women viewed them as indicators of issues needing resolution.
 Their envisioned role was that of problem solvers.

 Post-World War II, there arose a trend to quantify and "scientify" all aspects of what are now recognized as the social sciences.
 Consequently, sociology was embraced by business and science, with male faculty assuming predominant roles.
 By 1920, at the University of Chicago, all female professors were transferred from the Sociology Department to the Department of Social Services.